frnmst/md-toc/docs/markdown_specification.rst

 ``````````

 A TOC marker is a string that marks that the start and the end of the table
-of contents in a file.
+of contents in a markdown file.

-By default, it was decided to use ``[](TOC)`` as the default TOC marker because
+By default it was decided to use ``[](TOC)`` as the default TOC marker because
 it would result invisible in some markdown parsers.
-However in others, such as the
+In other however, such as the
 one used by Gitea, that particular TOC marker was still visible.
 HTML comments
 seem to be a better solution.